SharjeelSIqbal/pitchur-perfect/README.md

 * User can sign up
 * User can sign in
 * User can choose his vocal range
-* User can can see his practiced matching stats
+* User can can see his stats for matching keys

 ### System Requirements
 * Node.js 10 or higher
 * NPM 6 or higher
 * Microphone
-* Linux interface Docker or Commander
+* Linux interface (Docker or Commander)